 - Raiders of the Lost Ark features a scene at the beginning where Indiana Jones, rushing to escape a Collapsing Lair, runs straight into his traitorous — and now karmically impaled — former guide, Satipo, who forgot about the trap they discovered moments earlier.
 Another scene later when Marion attempts to escape from a crumbling Egyptian tomb only to find herself with mummies with snakes coming out of their faces.

 - Poltergeist featured, among other things, the mother of the family being assaulted by corpses in the unfinished backyard pool.
 Later on, the entire family had to escape from a house where corpses in coffins were literally popping themselves up out of the floor and blocking their way.
 One even tossed itself onto the windshield of their departing car for good measure.

 - Subverted in The Machinist.
 At the start of the movie the main character is shown in an attempt to dump a body, and later his fridge starts leaking blood after he fails to pay his electric bill.
 When opened, it only contains a large fish he caught.

 - The Friday the 13th movies all climax with multiple Peek-A-Boo Corpses, in the form of previous victims, all popping up at once to terrorize the Final Girl.

 - Friday the 13th Part V: A New Beginning goes through the extra effort by having a corpse thrown through a window just scare the next intended victim.

-- Need we even mention The Ring?
-If the one in the closet doesn't get you, the one in the chair will...
+- The Ring has plenty.
+If the one in the closet doesn't get you, the one in the chair will.